atn832/fake_cloud_firestore/README.md

 Right now we only support operations on `DocumentReference`.
 Later we will implement security checks for batch requests, collections and queries.
 Furthermore, we do not support `timestamps` and `durations` yet.
 See [Fake Firebase Rules](https://pub.dev/packages/fake_firebase_security_rules) for an exhaustive list of what is and is not supported.

+#### Resetting security rules

+You can also dynamically change the security rules.
+This is useful if you want to first set up data without any restriction, then apply security rules for the actual tests.

 ## Features

 - Dump the state of the fake firebase with `FakeFirebaseFirestore.dump()`.